Home insurance ombudsman

 Sick of your insurer?
 It might be time to switch

 What types of disputes are excluded?

-There are some types of dispute that FOS is unable to consider, including the following:
+There are some types of dispute that AFCA is unable to consider, including the following:

-- Your dispute is with an insurer or business that is not a member of FOS.
+- Your dispute is with an insurer or business that is not a member of AFCA.